Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 \vglue 1.5pc \centerline{\bf{\S1.
 Diophantine and Duo Envelopes}}

-Before we analyze some of the basic imaginaries over free and hyperbolic groups, we present two of the main tools that are needed in order to classify the entire collection of imaginaries over free and torsion-free hyperbolic groups, which may also serve as a tool in proving that certain sets are not definable.
+Before we analyze some of the basic imaginaries over free and hyperbolic groups, we present two of the main tools that are needed in order to classify the entire collection of imaginaries over these groups, which may also serve as a tool in proving that certain sets are not definable.
 First, we recall the definitions of a Duo limit group, and its associated Duo families, and some of their properties (section 3 in [Se9]).
-Then given a definable set, we associate with it a (canonical) finite collection of graded limit groups that together form a $Diophantine$ $envelope$ of the definable set, and with them we associate a canonical collection of duo limit groups, that in certain cases can be viewed as a $Duo$ $envelope$.
+Then given a definable set, we associate with it a finite collection of graded limit groups that together form a $Diophantine$ $envelope$ of the definable set, and with them we associate a canonical collection of duo limit groups, that in certain cases can be viewed as a $Duo$ $envelope$.

+We note that the constructions of the Diophantine and the Duo envelopes that we present in this paper do not guarantee that these envelopes of a definable set are canonical.
+However, using the techniques that are used in the construction of the higher rank JSJ decomposition [Se10], it is possible to modify the constructions of the envelopes and obtain canonical ones.

 \vglue 1pc \proclaim{Definition 1.1 ([Se9],3.1)} Let $F_k$ be a non-abelian free group, and let $Rgd(x,p,q,a)$ ($Sld(x,p,q,a)$) be a rigid (solid) limit group with respect to the parameter subgroup $<p,q>$.
-Let $s$ be a (fixed) positive integer, and let $Conf(x_1,\ldots,x_s,p,q,a)$ be a configuration limit group associated with the limit group $Rgd(x,p,q,a)$ ($Sld(x,p,q,a)$) (see definition 4.1 in [Se3] for configuration limit groups).
-Recall that a configuration limit group is obtained as a limit of a convergent sequence of specializations $(x_1(n),\ldots,x_s(n),p(n),q(n),a)$, called $configuration$ $homomorphisms$ ([Se3],4.1), in which each of the specializations $(x_i(n),p(n),q(n),a)$ is rigid (strictly solid) and $x_i(n) \neq x_j(n)$ for $i \neq j$ (belong to distinct strictly solid families).
-See section 4 of [Se3] for a detailed discussion of these groups.
+Let $s$ be a (fixed) positive integer, and let $Conf(x_1,\ldots,x_s,p,q,a)$ be a configuration limit group that is associated with the limit group $Rgd(x,p,q,a)$ ($Sld(x,p,q,a)$) (see definition 4.1 in [Se3] for configuration limit groups).